Commentary on MFI interest rates

 Chart 1 – Interest rates of commercial banks on CZK deposits held by Czech residents – new business

-Within interest rates on new loans to households, the biggest change was recorded for overdrafts and revolving loans in August.
-Interest rates on loans to non-financial corporations recorded the largest change for loans of over CZK 30 million.
+Within interest rates on new loans to households, consumer credit recorded the most significant change in February.
+Interest rates on loans to non-financial corporations saw the largest changes for loans of over CZK 7.5 million and up to CZK 30 million.

 Chart 2 – Interest rates of commercial banks on CZK loans provided to Czech residents – new business